 Ghana has been selected to host the second Africa Open Data Conference (AODC) in July 2017! join 600 delegates, innovators, entrepreneurs, journalists, businesses, and investors at the accra International Conference Centre 17 – 21 July 2017.

 The 2017 Africa Open Data Conference in Accra, Ghana is set to attract over 600 delegates drawn from all over Africa and the world at large.
-This auspicious event will push the leadership role of the private sector in supplying, using, and demanding open data, and bring together brilliant innovators and visionaries to grow their networks, hone their success, and connect with sources of support, and introduce investors and donors to an expanding sector that seeks and supplies open data to achieve development goals in Africa and across the globe.
+This auspicious event will push the leadership role of the private sector in supplying, using, and demanding open data; bring together brilliant innovators and visionaries to grow their networks, hone their success, and connect with sources of support; and introduce investors and donors to an expanding sector that seeks and supplies open data to achieve development goals in Africa and across the globe.
 Goals for this conference include:

 Create regional attention and global awareness of increasingly pan-Africa use and publication of open data including catalytic open data initiatives in African countries.